 Given the wide chronological and topical range and sheer number of papers delivered at the 2013 conference, immediate publication of the proceedings would have been impractical.
 Rather, the challenge for the second stage of the project has been to develop a selection of specific themes, with a view to publication of a series of volumes, each treating a particular period, medium or aspect of Herculean reception.

 The publishers Brill have agreed to include four such volumes in their series Metaforms: Studies in the Reception of Classical Antiquity, subject to the usual conditions of peer review.
 Volumes 2-4 are under development.
-They are likely to include a number of papers from the original conference, revised as appropriate, with further papers being commissioned where required:
+They are likely to include a number of papers from the 2013 and 2017 conferences, revised as appropriate, with further papers being commissioned where required:

 - Herakles inside and outside the Church: from the first Christian Apologists to the end of the Quattrocento